aciccarello/ciccarello.me/_posts/2020-02-06-rome-is-a-work-of-art.md

 We opted for a tour of the Vatican so we could get more information about the different sites.
 We ended up with probably more information than we could handle.
 Our tour began with the Vatican Museum.
 The museum started as the private collections of past popes which were first opened to the public in the 16th century.
 In fact, you can enter for free once a month if you are willing to wait in line.
 This means that the museums are packed with people in hallways that were not designed for supporting crowds, making following a tour guide difficult.
 Our guide quickly pointed out the different collections, where they originated from, and which pope was in power, but we struggled enough physically keeping up with our group through the slowly moving crowds.

 {% include image.html
-    file="/assets/img/2019-italy-laocoon-and-his-sons-statue.jpg"
+    file: "/assets/img/2019-italy-laocoon-and-his-sons-statue.jpg"
-    caption="People gathered around \"[Laocoon and His Sons](https://en.wikipedia.org/wiki/Laoco%C3%B6n_and_His_Sons)\" statue which dates to at least 70 AD" alt="People looking at a stone statue of a man and his two sons struggling against sea snakes"
+    caption: "People gathered around “[Laocoon and His Sons](https://en.wikipedia.org/wiki/Laoco%C3%B6n_and_His_Sons)” statue which dates to at least 70 AD"
+    alt: "People looking at a stone statue of a man and his two sons struggling against sea snakes"
 %}

 The collection is immense and we only saw a portion.
 There are artworks of different mediums; from statues, to frescos, to mosaics, to tapestries, to paintings.
 Because of the power and prestige of the popes, many famous artists across the centuries have either been commissioned to create works or have given art as gifts to the Church.
 It was both amazing to see so many historic pieces like the "School of Athens" (below) but also depressing to see them in a place so uncomfortable to walk through.
 The buildings themselves are works of art too and the tour brought us past some very iconic pieces of artwork.
 I felt like I was furiously trying to take pictures rather than enjoy the art.